Abbey Pachter

 Biography of a Butterfly

 "Look closely at nature.
-Every species is a masterpiece."
+Every species is a masterpiece." - E.O.
+Wilson

-This lovely and loving journalistic memoir of "Spot's" short butterfly life poses larger questions about the essence of existence, the influence of humans on nature, and our bond and responsibility to other species.
-This a beautifully written reflection, acutely observed by an author who has a scientific mind coupled with a caring soul.
-Her writing makes you feel like you "know" Spot and through this book he lives on.
-A wonderful book.
+One reviewer wrote, "This memoir of "Spot's" life poses larger questions about the essence of existence, the influence of humans on nature, and our bonds with and responsibilities to other species.
+This is a beautifully written reflection, acutely observed by an author with a scientific mind and a caring soul.
+Her writing makes you feel like you know Spot and through this book, he lives on—a wonderful book."

 Contact